obsidianmd/obsidian-help/en/Teams/Manage Obsidian in your workplace.md

 For Windows users who need a system installer, use the `-allusers.exe` file on the releases page.

+If automatic updates are enabled, future updates will install as allowed.
+We recommend periodically completing [[Update Obsidian#Installer updates|installer updates]] to gain the latest electron updates.

 ## Network and access

 Obsidian is designed to function primarily as an offline application.
 However, it does make network calls based on the services and features you use.
 These network connections can be disabled via a domain firewall or application lockdown.